RajivRamaiah/CS61---Lab-2/README.md

 - Use `logout` to logout of your user when your are logged in
 - For any editors/authors/reviewers in the system as a result of running Setup.sql, which is any user you don't register, their password is: `a`
 - We assume that the values will be of appropriate type (i.e String or Int) when inserting data.
+- Reviewers can resign by simply entering `resign` while they are logged in and the command does not require them to enter their id.
+- Reviewers do not change the status of a manuscript to rejected or accepted when they submit a review, instead it is up to the editor after looking at each review to make the judgement call.
+The functionality to allow an editor to see reviews for their manuscripts can be added later.
 - Only a maximum of 3 secondary author can be submitted along with a manuscript.
 - We did not implement blob on submit as stated was allowed by the Professor.
 - When registering an author, we do mailing address before email, and we allow them to submit a preliminary affiliation as well.
 This affiliation can be updated if or when they submit a new paper as well.